|University Location||Perth, Western Australia|

 2. Admissions test

-International applicants must sit the International Student Admissions Test and meet the minimum score of the 25th percentile or higher in each section of the test.
+International applicants must sit the International Student Admissions Test (ISAT) and meet the minimum score of the 25th percentile or higher in each section of the test.
+ISATs are valid for the preceding 3 calendar years. (i.e., tests completed in 2019, 2020, or 2021 will be accepted for applications in 2022)

-Interviews will be held in person in July or August for students who meet both the minimum educational score and ISAT.
+Interviews will be held in mid-August for students who meet both the minimum educational score and ISAT.
 After the interview, final course offers are ranked according to GPA equivalent, interview score, and ISAT overall score, weighted 2:2:1 (40%/40%/20%).
 Medicine applicants should allow at least one hour, including registration, preparation, and the panel interview.

 Progression into Doctor of Medicine

-Successful applicants who gain a place in a Direct Pathway will commence UWA undergraduate studies and progress to their postgraduate degree (3 years) without the need to sit a graduate admissions test or undergo further interviews.
-The International Direct Pathway place in the postgraduate MD is conditional on
+Successful applicants who gain a place in the Assured Pathway will commence UWA undergraduate studies and progress to their postgraduate degree without the need to sit a graduate admissions test or undergo further interviews.
+The International Assured Pathway place in the postgraduate MD is conditional on

 - successful completion of a UWA bachelor’s degree with a minimum faculty grade point average (FGPA) of 5.5; and